Let us know quantity of each variety you would like. Mix and match any 3 varieties. If you are wanting more than 3 varieties, make multiple orders.

 Choose from:

-Northern Highbush- Requires 800+ hours of 45-32 Degree temperatures to bear fruit.
+Northern Highbush Varieties- Requires 800+ hours of 45-32 Degree temperatures to bear fruit.
 Northern Highbush Blueberry varieties dislike warm winters and extended summer heat.
 Best in Northern/Central States (USDA 4-8) and the Upper and Middle South (USDA 6-7)

-Earliblue - Available Now - The earliest blueberry.
+Earliblue - Sold Out- The earliest blueberry.
 Medium/Large size berries, good flavor.
 USDA Zone 4-8

-Berkeley ** -Available Now- Mid Season.
+Berkeley - SOLD OUT- Mid Season.
 Large berries of excellent dessert quality.
 Popular U-Pick & home garden variety.
 Great fall color.
 USDA Zone 5-8

-Duke - Available Late Summer 2022-Early Season.
+Duke - Available now -Early Season.
 Large berries, high yields, very firm / Great flavor - sweet/tart, Blooms late Cold Hardy.
 USDA Zone 4-8

 Jersey ** - Available Now- Late Season.
 Medium size berries, Firm, Great flavor, very sweet.
 Great for muffins and pancakes.
 Blooms late.
 Cold hardy.
 USDA Zone 4-8